grafana/grafana/docs/sources/enterprise/query-caching.md

 To enable and configure query caching, please refer the the [Query caching section of Enterprise Configuration]({{< relref "./enterprise-configuration.md#caching" >}}).

-Once caching is enabled in the Grafana instance, query caching can be enabled per-data-source in the data source settings.
+Once caching is enabled in the Grafana instance, query caching can be enabled per data source in the data source settings.

 ## Disable query caching